MariyanKrajc/calculator-must/README.md

 # calculator-must

-just a basic experiment coding some niceeee calculator hehe
+just an easy experiment coding some niceeee calculator hehe